decaylabs/moviedb/README.md

   2. **search_bar.js** - Renders a form that supplies the search term to an api call.
 The result from the api call update the redux-state movies.search property containing an array of ~10 objects.

   3. **movie_list.js** - Renders the list of search results.
-On update, the component refreshes the movies.movie state setting the first item so that the movie_viewer displays the top result.
+On update, the component refreshes the movies.movie state, setting the first item so that the movie_viewer displays the top result.
 Incorporates a responsive Scrollbars area for a clean organization of results.

   4. **favorites_list.js** - Before mounting, all the saved favorites are loaded from the lokijs database.
-The resulting array is then mapped ove and rendered to favorites list.
+The resulting array is then mapped over and rendered to favorites list.
 On click, it will update the  property in the redux-state favorites.favorite.

   5. **movie_viewer.js** - Parent container for displaying the detailed information about a particular movie.
   On mount, checks the lokijs database for the first document.
 If nothing is in the DB, renders a simple div.